Corporate Social Responsibility Policy

 Gender Equality and Empowerment of Women:

-• Promoting gender equality, empowering women, setting up homes and hostels for women and orphans; setting up old age homes, day care centers and such other facilities for senior citizens and measures for reducing inequalities faced by socially and economically backward groups
+Promoting gender equality, empowering women, setting up homes and hostels for women and orphans; setting up old age homes, day care centres and such other facilities for senior citizens and measures for reducing inequalities faced by socially and economically backward groups

-The Company will implement its CSR projects/programs through implementing partners within India.
-While executing CSR activities, the Company shall ensure that such activities are not in normal pursuance of its business.
+The Company implements its CSR programs through implementing agencies.
+While executing CSR activities, the Company ensures that such activities are not in normal pursuance of its business.

-The board or CSR Committee shall ensure that its Implementing partners are entities registered as Trusts or Society or Company or Section 8/Section 25 company or certified technology incubators or through collaborative projects with other corporate.
+The Board and the CSR Committee ensure that implementing agencies are entities registered as Trusts or Society or company or Section 8/Section 25 company or certified technology incubators or through collaborative projects with other corporates.

-These agencies will be screened based on ACL Mobile Private Limited’s internal screening criteria to ascertain the entity’s credibility and its ability to execute the proposed projects.
-The CSR Committee will oversee implementation and monitoring of all CSR projects / programs with periodic visits and reports.
+These agencies are screened based on screening criteria articulated in the Company’s CSR - Standard Operating Procedure to ascertain the agencies’ credibility and its ability to execute the proposed programs.
+The CSR Team oversees implementation and monitoring of all CSR programs.

 Roles and Responsibilities:

-The Board of Directors of the Company will be responsible for:
+Board of Directors of the Company are responsible for:

 1. Approval of the CSR Policy of the Company.

-3. Ensuring that the Company spends, in every financial year, at least two percent of the average net profits of the Company made during the three immediately preceding financial years in pursuance of the Policy.
+3. Ensuring that the Company spends, in every financial year, at least two percent of the average net profits of the Company made during the three immediately preceding financial years.

 4. Ensuring that it specifies the reasons in its report for not spending the earmarked amount in case the Company fails to spend such amount during the financial year.